publiccodenet/about/activities/events/attending-events.md

 ### During the event

 * Tweet the URL of any HackMD running notes document so we create crowdsourced event notes in English.
+If you decide to do this, ensure you do not include secret notes in the document.
 * Ask the team to share good photos on the group chat.
 * Tweet at least once per session - follow the generic tweet with specific comments crafted during the session.